JJ/github-pr-contains-action/README.md

-# Checking PRs for words and other things
+# Checking PR bodies and diffs for words, and number of files and lines in files changed.

 Based on the [actions TS template](https://github.com/actions/typescript-template), we'll try to create a new action.
 This new action will check for the presence of a word in the body or diff in a PR.
 It uses the GitHub API, so you'll need to provide a token.
 Don't worry, that's built-in.